cyril-creque/cyril-creque.github.io/docs/index.markdown

 </h2>
 </p>
 <p style = "font-family: Computer Modern">
 I am a PhD candidate in Marc Kamionkowski's group at Johns Hopkins University.
 Prior to this, I was an undergraduate at MIT.
 My research interests involve the use of observationally-informed cosmology, with forays into astrophysics and astronomy, in order to extract information about our Universe on all scales.
 I am currently interested in building theoretical and statistical frameworks in order to investigate the nature of high-energy astrophysical neutrinos and variability in active galactic nuclei.
+However, I also enjoy thinking about the CMB, line-intensity mapping, LSS, FRBs, dark matter, dark energy, and whatever other oddities are hidden in the Universe.
 </p>
 <p style = "font-family: Computer Modern">
 Outside of physics, I enjoy listening to music and lifting weights.
 In general, I am always open to talking about composition, sound design, xenharmonics, or optimizing strength and hypertrophy.
 If interested in seeing what I listen to, you can browse my <a href = "https://last.fm/user/Cyrilcs">last.fm</a>.